 So, how can you tell if a diet is healthy and evidence-based, or simply ‘faddy’?

 The health and beauty myth

-Our bodies are remarkable; due to our liver and kidneys, we are perfectly equipped to detoxify - by removing waste and toxins like alcohol, medication, bacteria and products of our digestion - without any help.
+Our bodies are remarkable; due to our liver and kidneys, we are perfectly equipped to detoxify.
+Our bodies do this by removing waste and toxins like alcohol, medication, bacteria and products of our digestion, without any help.

 ‘Detox diets’ are a marketing myth, and their reported benefits are not based on sound evidence.